Magento 2 Admin Panel Tutorial

 |Admin Dashboard||Customers Tab||Reports Tab|

 Magento 2 admin area is your current workplace and you should know it like nobody else.
 Many admin users have already stated Magento 2 Admin Panel is much better than it was in the previous version.
 The color choice and design make it easier to perceive and helps to use intuitively.
 But still, if compare it with Magento 1.x version, many habitual things are altered and you will have to learn their arrangement anew.
 So, let’s have a look at the transformations.

-Having logged into the Admin Panel by entering your Magento dashboard login and password, you will see a default admin magento Dashboard if no custom settings have been implemented:
+Having logged into the Admin Panel by entering your Magento admin dashboard login and password, you will see a default admin magento Dashboard if no custom settings have been implemented:

 You can find here such data as Lifetime Sales, Average Order, Last and Top Search Terms.

 At the same main panel you can also see a chart that shows orders and amounts for a chosen time period: